The Great Silk Road Adventure: Xi'an to Istanbul

 Getting There

-If you wish to arrange your own flights you are completely free to do so and in this case we can arrange any transfers or supplementary accommodation that you may require.
-However please note that if you are planning on making your own flight arrangements, we recommend that you first check with us to see if the trip is guaranteed.
+If you wish to arrange your own flights you are completely free to do so and in this case we can arrange any supplementary accommodation that you may require.
+However, please note that if you are planning on making your own flight arrangements, we recommend that you first check with us to see if the trip is guaranteed.
 We then suggest that you purchase flights that are flexible and ideally refundable as due to the nature of adventure travel, itineraries and destination accessibility can change at any time.
 For more information, please refer to our booking conditions.

 If travelling from the finish of the tour to another European country you might also want to consider reducing your carbon footprint by travelling there by train.
 We are unfortunately not (yet) in a position to help you with the actual booking of the train tickets but lots of good information can be found here -www.seat61.com.